w3f/polkadot-validator-setup/README.md

 The cloud instances are created on 3 different cloud providers for increased resiliency, and the bare-metal machine on packet.com.
-As part of the creation process of the cloud instnaces we define hardware firewall to only allow access on the VPN and p2p ports.
+As part of the creation process of the cloud instances we define a hardware firewall to only allow access on the VPN and p2p ports.

 ### Application creation